Does Medicare cover home healthcare?

 4. Continued occupational therapy

 3. A doctor can certify that you’re homebound.
-This means your illness or injury causes you to have trouble leaving your home without using a cane, walker, crutches or wheelchair.
-Or, you require help from another person and/or need special transportation.
+This means that, due to your illness or injury, you have trouble leaving your home without using a cane, walker, crutches or wheelchair, or that you require help from another person and/or need special transportation.

 4. The home health agency caring for you is approved by Medicare.

-If you’re eligible for Medicare-covered home health care, services covered may include:4
+If you’re eligible for Medicare-covered home healthcare, services covered may include:3

 • Part-time or intermittent skilled nursing care